Prathamwate/GithubFinder/README.md

 - JavaScript
 - GitHub API

+### Functionalities Used

+To complete this task, I used the following JavaScript functionalities:

+1. **Fetching Data from an API**: I used the `fetch` function to make an HTTP request to the github API and retrieve the github account .

+2. **DOM Manipulation**: I manipulated the DOM to display the retrieved account on the webpage.
+I used JavaScript to create and append HTML elements dynamically.

+3. **Event Listeners**: I added event listeners to specific elements to handle user interactions.

+## How I Accomplished the Task

+Here is a brief overview of how I accomplished the task:

+1. I used the github api to fetch account.

+2. I used the `fetch` function to make a GET request to the github API using the provided URL.

+3. Once I received the response from the API, I parsed the JSON data to extract the github account details.

+4. I dynamically created HTML elements to display the github acccount information on the webpage, ensuring they are properly formatted and styled.

+5. Finally, I hosted the project on a web server to provide a hosted link for submission.

 ## Getting Started

 To get started with the GitHub Account Finder web application, follow these steps: